 If you anticipate requiring Restricted Activity A now and possibly B/C later on, please note that you will be charged the $27.50 fee again.
 However, in annual renewal, if you plan to renew with your existing Restricted Activities (no additions), you will NOT be charged the administrative fee again

 Q2: Does a registrant need to have Restricted Activity (RA) “A” if s/he looks after a patient who is able to drink enteral nutrition products on his own?

 Please refer to the CDBC’s Restricted Activities Interpretive Guidelines for more detailed information.
 Liquid nutritional supplements such as Boost, Ensure, Resource, etc. may be indicated for patients who are capable and willing to ingest products orally.
 Recommending, designing, mixing and dispensing liquid nutritional supplements orally do not require the RD to be registered with any Restricted Activity.

 Q3: What are the implications of registration with a Restricted Activity without feeling practice ready?
 How can I become competent to register with Restricted Activities?

-You MUST be practice ready before providing any Nutrition Support.
+You must be practice ready before providing any Nutrition Support.
 As stated in the CDBC Code of Ethics (Principle 3) and Standards of Practice (2, 3), it is your duty to ensure safe, competent and ethical practice.
 If you are not confident you can practice restricted activities safely, you must refrain from registering with and practicing restricted activities.
-If you have already registered with an RA and don’t feel practice ready, due to lack of confidence, experience, or opportunity, you MUST inform your employer of the situation and look for solutions to address the risks of this situation (for example, refer the patient to a health professional who can safely practice the RA while you seek learning opportunities to solidify your competence and confidence to practice the RA).
+If you have already registered with an RA and don’t feel practice ready, due to lack of confidence, experience, or opportunity to practice, you must inform your employer of the situation and look for solutions to address the risks of this situation (for example, refer the patient to a health professional who can safely practice the RA while you seek learning opportunities to solidify your competence and confidence to practice the RA).